azerion/bluestack-sdk-ios/MadvertiseLocation.md

 # Integration #
-Also you need to make sure to add their Settings.bundle after the installation is complete
+After the installation is complete

 * **requestAuthorization** :